wannier-developers/wannier90/test-suite/README.md

      zero is useful for tests that can only run in serial (e.g. for the gamma-only runs).

+3. Enter the directory name to the "test_names" list found at the top fo CMakeLists.txt to make the test visible to cmake.

-3. Put all needed input files in the folder (`.win`, `.amn`, `.mmn`, ...), making sure that the input file has the name you specified above in the `jobconfig` file.
+4. Put all needed input files in the folder (`.win`, `.amn`, `.mmn`, ...), making sure that the input file has the name you specified above in the `jobconfig` file.
    Add the files to the git repository.
    Also, add a `.gitignore` file in your test folder for those files that are dynamically created at runtime and should be ignored.
 The content of this file is also used by the `clean_tests` code (described later) to decide if a file can be safely deleted.

-4. Compile the code in its most recent version.
+5. Compile the code in its most recent version.

-5. Run the code (with the same parameters as defined in `jobconfig`) in the test folder to create a reference output.
+6. Run the code (with the same parameters as defined in `jobconfig`) in the test folder to create a reference output.

    `TODO: MAKE THIS AND THE NEXT POINT EASIER TO DO`

-6. Open the file in point 5 above, verify that it is the actual expected output, and copy/move the output file to a file named `benchmark.out.default.inp=<inputfilename>` (or `benchmark.out.default.inp=<inputfilename>.args=<cmdline_args>` if you have some command line parameters in your `input_args`).
+7. Open the file in point 5 above, verify that it is the actual expected output, and copy/move the output file to a file named `benchmark.out.default.inp=<inputfilename>` (or `benchmark.out.default.inp=<inputfilename>.args=<cmdline_args>` if you have some command line parameters in your `input_args`).
 Add this to the git repo.

-7. If you have chosen to use one of the existing "programs" already present in `userconfig`, you are probably already ok: just run the test again to check that the test now passes without errors.
+8. If you have chosen to use one of the existing "programs" already present in `userconfig`, you are probably already ok: just run the test again to check that the test now passes without errors.